GCSE Chemistry Bonding Revision Notes

 6 marksView mark scheme hint▾

-Define ionic and covalent bonding, explain electron transfer vs sharing, and give examples of each type of bond.
+Define ionic and covalent bonding, explain electron transfer vs sharing, and give examples of each type.

 Explain how metallic bonding contributes to the properties of metals.
 [4 marks]